 Just like apples, there are plenty of ways to make sure your diet includes more avocados.
 You can easily mash them on toast, or serve as a tasty side dish, or even use them to create a creamy, chocolatey dessert!

 Bananas are definitely a multitalented fruit and one that can be recommended for a variety of different health problems.
 Rich in fibre, potassium, vitamin C and manganese, it’s easy to see why they could potentially benefit your skin, as well as other areas of your body.
-What I want to highlight here, though, rather than any individual nutrient bananas contain, is their prebiotic qualities.
+What I want to highlight here, though, rather than any individual nutrient bananas contain, is their prebiotic qualities and their ability to help your gut.

 It’s no secret that carrots are a rich source of beta-carotene and it’s this content of beta-carotene that makes them so beneficial for your skin.
 You see, beta-carotene (which your body converts into vitamin A) not only acts as a potent antioxidant, it can also help your skin to retain more moisture.
 Naturally, if you have a dry skin condition like eczema, this is going to be sought after.
 It also encourages your skin heal and promotes the development of new skin cells.